 The Commission has previously found that the LCOT provides a benchmark when evaluating the reasonableness of the transmission network upgrade costs associated with interconnecting a proposed new generating facility.
 (See Order Denying Certificate of Public Convenience and Necessity for Merchant Generating Facility, Docket No. EMP-105, Sub 0 (June 11, 2020) (Friesian Order), at 6.
-The proposed \$4.00/MWh LCOT value to be placed on the CPCN as a condition is not based on any evidence in the record showing that the benefit to DEP ratepayers from the Facility would be proportionate to the magnitude of the costs imposed on them.
-In fact, it does not seem that the proposed value is based on any number in particular; it is far above the Applicant's own estimate of \$1.00 to \$1.30/MWh based on a third-party engineering firm injection analysis, and it is also above the average LCOTs identified in the 2019 Lawrence Berkeley National Laboratory Interconnection

-Cost Study (LBNL Study) in MISO (\$1.56/MWh) and PJM (\$3.22/MWh), or more broadly by the Energy Information Administration (EIA) (\$2.21/MWh).
+The proposed \$4.00/MWh LCOT value to be placed on the CPCN as a cap is not based on any evidence in the record showing that the benefit to DEP ratepayers from the Facility would be proportionate to the magnitude of the costs imposed on them.
+In fact, it does not seem that the proposed value is based on any number in particular; it is far above the Applicant's own estimate of \$1.00 to \$1.30/MWh based on a third-party engineering firm injection analysis, and it is also above the average LCOTs identified in the 2019 Lawrence Berkeley National Laboratory Interconnection Cost Study (LBNL Study) in MISO (\$1.56/MWh) and PJM (\$3.22/MWh), or more broadly by the Energy Information Administration (EIA) (\$2.21/MWh).
 See Friesian Order at 15.
+The Applicant also did not give sufficient evidence as to why ratepayers should pay up to the \$4.00/MWh LCOT value for the network upgrade costs assigned to Juno.
+The Applicant only stated that the regardless of what Juno ultimately did with the Facility, sell to DEP or sell the energy to a corporate off taker, the Facility would benefit the other projects in the TCS and future projects by helping pay for upgrades in an area of the state that no longer has any transmission capacity (i.e. the "red zone").
+Tr. vol. 5, 86-91.

 The plain language of N.C.G.S. § 62-110.1 authorizes the Commission to consider all costs associated with the construction of the proposed generating facility.
 Specifically, the statue provides that, "[a]s a condition for receiving a certificate, the applicant shall file an estimate of construction costs in such detail as the Commission may require . . . and no certificate shall be granted unless the Commission has approved the estimated construction costs and made a finding that construction will be consistent with the Commission's plan for expansion of electric generating capacity."
 N.C.G.S. § 62-110.1(e); see also Friesian Order, at 16.
-At this time, the Facility has yet to be studied for interconnection and a cost estimate to interconnect the Facility cannot be provided by the Applicant.
-And while it is true that the Commission can consider all costs, they must be costs supported by competent evidence, not just any costs.
+While Juno has received its initial study estimating network upgrades of \$89,682,000, which is significantly higher than Juno predicted and well over the \$4.00/MWh LCOT, at this time, the Facility has yet to complete the study process and cannot provide a definitive cost estimate of the upgrades required to interconnect the Facility.
+And while the Commission can consider all costs, the Commission does not believe that these costs are certain enough at this time.